upodated jan 25;original jan 2017

 8oz/225gm coarsely processed, crumbled or finely diced firm tofu, marinaded 20 mins in 1 tbsp sherry, 2 tbsp reduced-salt soy sauce, 1 tsp finely minced garlic, 1 generous tsp grated raw 1/3 tsp powdered ginger

-1/4 cup spring onions, white & green, finely chopped
+1/4 c spring onions, finely chopped (no whites if you like)

 1/4 bell pepper, in fine slivers

-4 tbsp drained tinned water chestnut, without blemishes, in small dice (opt)
+4 tbsp drained tinned water chestnut, without blemishes, in small dice (opt; replace with peeled clean celery)

 zest half a lemon